 Well, for most people it does seem like a lot.

-Then, on top of that, there’s perhaps a sermon or reflection on average each week, no matter how short or long.
+Then, on top of that, there’s perhaps a sermon or reflection on average each week, no matter how short or long, commentary for a newspaper, or a paper for other publications.

-And then, sometimes, they say things: “It must come easily to you after all those years working as a journalist.”
+And then, sometimes, people say things like: “It must come easily to you after all those years working as a journalist.”

 Well, let me share with you two trade secrets of a writer: